Binge eating is marked by frequent episodes of consuming large amounts of food in a short period, often accompanied by a sense of losing control.

 9. High Levels of Food Noise

-Food noise, characterised by persistent, intrusive thoughts about food or a constant preoccupation with eating, can be an indicator of BED.
+Food noise, characterised by persistent, intrusive thoughts about food or a constant preoccupation with eating, can be an indicator of binge eating problems.

 This preoccupation often manifests as a relentless focus on food.
-Recognising and addressing this food-related mental chatter is crucial, as it can contribute to the cycle of binge eating and emotional distress associated with BED.
+Recognising and addressing this food-related mental chatter is crucial, as it can contribute to the cycle of binge eating.

 Seeking support from a mental health professional can help you understand and navigate these thoughts, paving the way for effective treatment and recovery.